-The fair value of the senior notes was based upon quoted market information (level 1 criteria) and the fair value of the term loan was based upon discounted future cash flows (level 3 criteria).
+The fair value of the senior notes was based upon quoted market information (level 1 criteria) and the fair value of the term loan was estimated by discounting expected cash flows at the rates currently offered to HSNi for debt of the same remaining maturities, as advised by HSNi's bankers (level 2 criteria).

 HSNi measures certain assets, such as property and equipment and intangible assets, at fair value on a non-recurring basis.
 These assets are recognized at fair value if they are deemed to be impaired.
-During the year ended December 31, 2011, HSNi recognized fair value adjustments of \$2.2 million for indefinite-lived intangible assets and \$0.8 million for long-lived assets.
-There were no fair value adjustments recognized through earnings for the year ended December 31, 2010.
+On July 1, 2012, substantially all of the assets and certain liabilities of The Territory Ahead were sold.
+An impairment charge of \$5.9 million was recorded in the second quarter of 2012 to reduce the carrying value of the net assets to their estimated net realizable value based on the known selling price of \$1.1 million and the estimated costs to sell the business.
+See Note 17 for further discussion of the sale of The Territory Ahead.
+There were no other fair value adjustments to the carrying values of HSNi's property and equipment and intangible assets during December 31, 2012.

+During the year ended December 31, 2011, HSNi recognized fair value adjustments of \$2.2 million for indefinite-lived intangible assets of The Territory Ahead.
 The fair value of the intangible assets, consisting principally of trademarks and trade names, was assessed using the relief from royalty method (level 3 criteria).
 Key inputs used in this calculation included revenue growth, discount, royalty and terminal growth rates.
-The fair value adjustment of \$2.2 million is included in operating expenses in the line item "General and administrative" in the accompanying consolidated statements of operations.
+The fair value adjustment of \$2.2 million is included in "Loss from discontinued operations, net of tax" in the accompanying consolidated statements of operations.
 See Note 3 for a discussion of this impairment charge.

-The fair value of the property and equipment of one of the Cornerstone brands, consisting principally of leasehold improvements, was assessed during the year ended December 31, 2011.
+Also during the year ended December 31, 2011, HSNi recognized fair value adjustments of \$0.8 million for property and equipment of The Territory Ahead, consisting principally of leasehold improvements.
 The fair value was determined using discounted future cash flows (level 3 criteria).
 Key inputs used in this calculation included revenue growth, operating expenses and a discount rate that HSNi believed a buyer would assume when determining a purchase price for the assets.
-The fair value adjustment of \$0.8 million is included in operating expenses in the line item "General and administrative" in the accompanying consolidated statements of operations.
+The fair value adjustment of \$0.8 million is included in "Loss from discontinued operations, net of tax" in the accompanying consolidated statements of operations.
 See Note 4 for a discussion of this impairment charge.